fassivemruzzfan/ShaftCalculator/README.md

 # Shafting Calculator

-A precision economy calculator for Hypixel Skyblock's Glacite Tunnels mineshafts.
+A profit calculator for gemstone spawning in the Glacite Tunnels.
 Calculates spawn rates, loot values, and profit per hour based on your stats.

 ## Quick Start